 For this reason, it’s crucial to build a knowledge database of these abbreviations so they become second nature.

-To help you master industry jargon, we’ve created this glossary of marketing abbreviations.
+To help you master industry jargon, we’ve created this glossary of marketing and advertising abbreviations.

 7 general marketing abbreviations and acronyms you should know